andysinx/H2-SimNet/README.md

   This folder contains early-stage experiments based on a simplified hydrogen network model simulated in **Simscape**.
 At this stage, anomaly detection was performed using traditional machine learning techniques such as **Isolation Forest**, **One-Class SVM**, and basic **statistical thresholding**.

 - **`enea_h2net_v2/`**
   As the initial model proved limited in complexity and realism, we developed a more detailed and representative simulation of the hydrogen transport network.
-In this phase, we introduced advanced deep learning architectures such as **LSTM**, **QLSTM**, and **QTLSTM**—applied both in standalone settings and within a **federated learning** framework—to better capture temporal dependencies and asynchronous multivariate anomalies.
+In this phase, we introduced advanced deep learning architectures such as **LSTM**, **QLSTM**, and **QTLSTM** applied both in standalone settings and within a **federated learning** framework to better capture temporal dependencies and asynchronous multivariate anomalies.

 This evolution reflects the methodological progression of the project: from classical ML on simplified systems to hybrid quantum-classical deep learning in more realistic, complex environments.